MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-react-sign-in-prepare-app.md

 1. Open Visual Studio Code, select **File** > **Open Folder...**.
 Navigate to and select the location in which to create your project.
 1. Open a new terminal by selecting **Terminal** > **New Terminal**.
 1. Run the following commands to create a new React project with the name *reactspalocal*, change to the new directory and start the React project.
-A web browser will open with the address `http://localhost:3000/` by default.
+A web browser opens with the address `http://localhost:3000/` by default.
 The browser remains open and rerenders for every saved change.

     ```powershell
     npx create-react-app reactspalocal